 The June 15, 2004 Act provides that a “Société d’Investissement en Capital à Risque”, or SICAR for short, is any company whose headquarters and central administration are in Luxembourg and:

-- is in the form of a limited partnership company (SCS), a share partnership company (SCA), a cooperative company (SC) set up in the form of a public limited liability company, a private limited liability company (s.à.r.l.) or a public limited liability company (S.A.) established under the laws of Luxembourg, and
+- is in the form of a limited partnership company (SCS), a special limited partnership (SCSp), a share partnership company (SCA), a cooperative company (SC) set up in the form of a public limited liability company, a private limited liability company (s.à.r.l.) or a public limited liability company (S.A.) established under the laws of Luxembourg, and

 - whose purpose is to invest its funds in securities representative of venture capital for the purpose of having the investors benefit by the results of the management of their assets in consideration for the risk they bear, and